The role of the BRP

 Daily balance schedule

-One day before the period in question, the BRP must submit to Elia a daily balance schedule for their portfolio for day D, which consists of:
+In D-1, the BRP must submit to Elia a daily balance schedule for its portfolio for delivery day D, which consists of:

-- Expected injections and offtakes at each access point;
+- Expected physical injections and offtakes from the grid;

 - Commercial power trades, i.e. purchases and sales, with other BRPs and/or related to imports and exports on the borders.

-The daily balance schedule must be balanced on a quarter-hourly basis: the sum of injections and purchases must equal the sum of offtakes and sales.
-To maintain balance at portfolio level, a BRP can use aor a power exchange to exchange energy with other BRPs for the following day (day-ahead) or for the same day (intraday).
+Obligation The BRP has to provide and deploy all reasonable resources in order to be balanced in real time on a quarter hourly basis.
+To reach balance at portfolio level, a BRP can exchange energy with other BRPs for the following day (day-ahead) or for the same day ().